openharmony/docs/en/application-dev/media/avcodec/video-decoding.md

 The figure below shows the call relationship of video decoding.

+- The dotted line indicates an optional operation.

+- The solid line indicates a mandatory operation.

 ![Call relationship of video decoding](figures/video-decode.png)

-### Linking the Dynamic Link Library in the CMake Script
+### Linking the Dynamic Link Libraries in the CMake Script

 ``` cmake
 target_link_libraries(sample PUBLIC libnative_media_codecbase.so)